yessineabdelmaksoud/glasses-try/src/README_SRC_DOCUMENTATION.txt

 ---------------
 - 3d/Models/ - Contains 3D model assets (GLTF files and textures) organized by model type
 - js/ - Core JavaScript modules organized by functionality
-- video/ - Sample video files for testing and demo purposes

 DATA FLOW:
 ----------
 index.js orchestrates the entire application:
-1. User selects input source (camera or video)
-2. Video frames are captured and sent to MediaPipe
+1. Camera frames are captured and sent to MediaPipe
-3. Face landmarks are detected and processed
+2. Face landmarks are detected and processed
-4. 3D scene is updated with new landmark data
+3. 3D scene is updated with new landmark data
-5. Glasses are positioned and rendered on the face
+4. Glasses are positioned and rendered on the face
-6. Animation loop continues for real-time updates
+5. Animation loop continues for real-time updates

 ARCHITECTURE PATTERN:
 --------------------